FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### POST RELEASE OPTIMIZATIONS

+##### CHUNK 1

+- Implement react form hook to handle validation and optimization of forms.
+- Implement tanstack table to handle sorting , filtering and pagination table logic.
+- Implement dropdown and accordions using shadcdn/ui (A component library.)
+- Revam card table data alternative .
-- Handle deletion of a thing and all of its children.Make sure the delete controller is ready and all the action will be taken care for me.
+- Handle deletion of a thing and all of its children.

-- Update only requires a fine fetch and a response to sever...
-Its the responsibility of the frontend to tell server what changed.
-- Use react hook to display and submit form data for a good perfomance boost.
+##### CHUNK 2

+- Correct back btn...
+Screen freezes when it reaches to the homepage
-- Create resources interface and test upload to s3 bucket while at it see how to retrieve the documents privately.
+- Create resources interface and test upload to S3 Bucket
-- Going back to homepage does not work...
-Screen freezes.
-- Make unit outline and unit breakdown more descriptive in that user can know where he/she is at all times.Give descriptive title names.Save server lots of traffic
+- Make unit outline and unit breakdown descriptive
-- Look into how user can reset password securely...
-On the backend its just a simple update after thorough verification from server.
+- Implement reset password functionality.

+##### CHUNK 3

-- Implement typescript with SWC
+- Implement typescript with SWC [Weekend Project]
-- Keep track of user interaction and completion using document ids , arrays and array methods.(Backend need!)
+- Keep track of user interaction and completion using document ids , arrays and array methods.(Backend need!)[To be done after migration to typescript]

 ### KEY TIPS I HAVE PICKED UP ALONG THE JOURNEY
+- No 1 golden principal , no need to import a component from a component library if :-
+  - It is easy to implement
+  - I will end up redoing the styling.

+- Must try luxon when i want to process actual dates data.
+- Component libraries will be a huge time saver for building complex components eg the dropdowns and the tables and calendar functionality. shadcn/ui comes in nicely.
 - Working with smaller files grouped by functionalities makes development simpler!
 - self-end class name gives a flex-item positioning independence.
-- SWC works well without hitches.
-Will use it when i migrate to typescript.
-- Using overflow-s-hidden hidden helps to hide the unwanted x direction scrollbar when overflow auto is used.
+- Using overflow-x-hidden hidden helps to hide the unwanted x direction scrollbar when overflow-y-auto is used.
 - Router state has always been simply an object...
 You know that basic container with a key and a value which in my case was as simple as assigning a background `{ background: location }` and once present in the state activating the second set of routes.
 - When an error occurs , the error code should be that of the error message...
 Not 400...
 Remember that axios is only successfull when a 2xx response is returned....
 The rest automatically results into an error.